Devolutions/devolutions-gateway/docs/NOW-spec.md

 **command (variable)**: A NOW_VARSTR structure containing the command to execute.

-**shell (variable)**: A NOW_STRING structure containing the shell to use for execution.
+**shell (variable)**: A NOW_VARSTR structure containing the shell to use for execution.
 If no shell is specified, the default system shell (/bin/sh) will be used.

 #### NOW_EXEC_BATCH_MSG